grodansparadis/vscp/docs/level_ii_drivers.md

 A valid handle received from a successful call to VSCPOpen.

 ### pEvent
 A pointer to a VSCP event as defined in [vscp.h](https://github.com/grodansparadis/vscp/blob/master/src/vscp/common/vscp.h).
+The receiver is responsible for allocating and freeing the event.

 ### timeout
 Time to block in milliseconds if no event is received.
 If timeout is set to zero it should block for ever.